pitt-miskov-zivanov-lab/ACCORDION/README.md

 This work was funded in part by DARPA Big Mechanism award, AIMCancer (W911NF-17-1-0135); and in part by the University of Pittsburgh, Swanson School of Engineering.

 ## Support
-For installtion and reproducibility concerns, feel free to reach out to Natasa Miskov-Zivanov: nmzivanov@pitt.edu
+For installation and reproducibility concerns, feel free to reach out to Natasa Miskov-Zivanov: nmzivanov@pitt.edu